Below Deck Sailing Yacht's Alli Dore Is Pregnant With Her First Baby - E! Online

 It's a Below Deck baby boom!

-Almost one month after Below Deck Sailing Yacht stewardess Dani Soares welcomed daughter Lilli, another season two stewardess revealed that she's expecting.
+Almost one month after Below Deck Sailing Yacht stewardess Dani Soares welcomed daughter Lilly, another season two stewardess revealed that she's expecting.
 On Monday, June 21, Australian-yachtie Alli Dore revealed she is pregnant and expecting her first child with boyfriend Benny Thompson.

 "So excited for this new adventure with you and our little ocean baby @bennithompson xx," Alli shared this morning on Instagram with three baby bump pics.
 In the images, Benny poses alongside the mom-to-be and they even share a sweet kiss.